-In the 2017 proxy season, we expect activists will continue to push their agendas through shareholder proposals as part of their efforts to maintain focus on corporate governance matters.
-The appropriate course of action with respect to any particular proposal will depend upon the facts and circumstances.
-In some cases, it may be possible to exclude a proposal under applicable SEC rules.
-In other cases, a company might resolve a proposal by engaging in dialogue with the shareholder proponent.
-In still other instances, it may make sense to implement a particular proposal.
+enforcement action to the SEC if a company excludes a proposal from its proxy materials, a company and its legal counsel will need to thoughtfully consider the possible impact of excluding compensation-related proposals and weigh the pros and cons of engaging in a dialogue with the proponent to encourage the proponent to withdraw its proposal.
+In other instances, it may make sense to implement a particular proposal, whether in whole or in part.

 In formulating responses to shareholder proposals, companies should recognize that activists and shareholder advisory firms carefully monitor company action in this area and may shine a spotlight on those companies that they view as uncooperative.
 Ultimately, however, executive compensation is a core responsibility of the board, and directors must bear in mind that they are best positioned to establish optimal company-specific compensation programs.